silbermoewe/posts-2014/sithonia.md

 ![](IMG_2457)
 ![](IMG_2466)

-Nach drei Nächten fahren wir nach Thessaloniki zurück, um Franzi und Sebastian zum Flughafen zu bringen und Lennart abzuholen.
+Nach drei Nächten fahren wir zurück nach Thessaloniki, um Franzi und Sebastian zum Flughafen zu bringen und Lennart abzuholen.

 ![](IMG_2379)

 ---en---

-Kolja and Timur had already been last year on this peculiar peninsula, they decided anyway to go there once again as Franzi and Sebastian have rented an apartment at the seaside.
+Kolja and Timur had already been on this peculiar peninsula last year, they decide anyway to go there once again as Franzi and Sebastian rented an apartment at the seaside.
 It does not sound that bad to stay there for a couple of days with the last arrived guest: Caro.

 ![](IMG_2493)

 The place is amazing, white sand and crystalline water, while the village is not particularly authentic and very touristic - maybe even too touristic.

 ![](IMG_2470)

-Acute group of kitties welcomed us and spent with us a lot of time: they waited for us coming from the beach, they slept on our laps while we passionately played rummy, they tried to browse on as many cables as possible.
+A cute group of small cats welcomes us and spends a lot of time with us: they wait for us to come back from the beach, sleep on our legs while we passionately challenge each other at rommè and play around with every kind of cable they can find.

 ![](IMG_2398)
 ![](IMG_2408)